 - It takes up valuable space in our garage, and selling it would free up extra space to keep storage stuff and our children’s bikes.

-So what do you think, my frugal friends?
-Should we keep it?
-Should we sell it?
+What do you think, my frugal friends?
+Should we keep it or should we sell our second car?
 We really need your input on this momentous decision.
 Please share your feelings by commenting below.